benjaminheng/knowledge-base/content/tech/vim.md

 Issue: https://github.com/neovim/neovim/issues/15414

-This is currently blocking me from adopting neovim's built-in LSP.
 The LSP server provides fuzzy matching, but the omnifunc handler is filtering them out.
+0.11.0, which is still in nightly, adds `completeopt=fuzzy` option that allows fuzzy matching in the omnifunc handler.

 ### [vim-go] Outdated tags when switching branches or generating code